Tag Archive for: test development

 1. It does not use actual data, unless you implement the Beuk method alongside.

 2. It can lead to the experts overestimating the performance of entry-level candidates, as they forgot what it was like to start out 20-30 years ago.
+This is one reason to use the Beuk method as a “reality check” by showing the experts that if they stay with the cutscore they just picked, the majority of candidates might fail!

-Example of the Modified-Angoff Method
+Example of the Modified-Angoff Approach

 First of all, do not expect a straightforward, easy process that leads to an unassailably correct cutscore.
 All standard-setting methods involve some degree of subjectivity.
 The goal of the methods is to reduce that subjectivity as much as possible.
 Some methods focus on content, others on examinee performance data, while some try to meld the two.